thehyperadvisor/cldstk-deploy/README.md

     `python cldstk-deploy.py setup all`

+3. You can use the "INTERNET" installation type which will use the Apache CloudStack repository. **Note: The Internet install could be really slow and it's recommended to pre download the RPMS and System Templates before doing a full deployment with many systems.**

-3. (OPTIONAL BUT RECOMMENDED) Download the Apache Cloudstack RPMS and Systemtemplates using the "get rpmversion=" and "get systemtemplate=" options.
+4. (OPTIONAL) Download the Apache Cloudstack RPMS and Systemtemplates using the "get rpmversion=" and "get systemtemplate=" options.

     `python cldstk-deploy.py get rpmversion=4.3`

+5. (OPTIONAL BUT RECOMMENDED) Build RPMS from source.
+ONLY 4.3 for now.

+    `python build-4.3.0-rpms.py`

+Takes roughly 10 minutes to build and installs additional packages.

+6. Download KVM system template.
+Version 4.2 or 4.3 works.

    `python cldstk-deploy.py get systemtemplate=4.3`

-Or you can use the "INTERNET" installation type which will use the Apache CloudStack repository. **Note: The Internet install could be really slow and it's recommended to pre download the RPMS and System Templates before doing a full deployment with many systems.**
+RPM packages and system templates must be in downloaded first when NOT using the "Internet" installation type.

 ## Usage Instructions